Why Register your Trade Mark?

-Call Trade Mark Associates – we will give you straightforward and effective advice that will help you to protect your brand in a business efficient way.
+Call Trade Mark Associates.
+We will undertake a free ‘knock-out’ search and provide straightforward and effective advice that will help you to protect your brand in a business efficient way.

 The first things that we would consider are that you register your brand as a registered trade mark.
 It may be too late to use the new trade mark against the imitator, but it will help you in the future.
 Trade mark application costs can be found on our pricing page

 If the design was marketed to the public less than twelve months ago, the next thing to do is register the design as a “registered design”.

 The next step is gather information about your business’s ‘goodwill’.
 The questions to ask are:

 - When did you start using your name in business?

 - Where is the business situated?

 - How do you advertise and promote your business (where, what and when?)

 - Have you invoices showing sales of your products?

 - What is your turnover?